BETATry an improved version of this page

-Education technicians support teachers and lecturers of science, art, IT or design and technology by preparing equipment and materials, and helping in practical lessons.
+Education technicians support science, art, IT or design and technology teachers by preparing equipment and materials for practical lessons.

 1. Entry requirements

 You'll usually need GCSEs at grades 9 to 4 (A* to C) in English, maths and science, or equivalent qualifications.
 You may also need A levels or a degree.

 Experience of working with students and knowledge of scientific or art and design techniques could help you get a job.

 You could also get into this job through an apprenticeship.